ouoholly/mybookmark/README.md

 | G      | hiddenkeywords  | words inputted in this field will not be displayed on the webpage but they are searchable via search box    |

-Of course, you may use static json file or other mediums other than Google spreadsheet to store your data, just edit `data.js` to fit your needs!
+Of course, you may use static json file (the loading time would probably be much faster) or other mediums other than Google spreadsheet to store your data, just edit `data.js` to fit your needs!

-Then, edit the `index.html` to change the info, such as title and tag filter section to fit as yours.
+Edit the `index.html` to change the info, such as title and tag filter section to fit as yours.
 I've made remarks inside the files.
 Feel free to contact me if you have any questions.

 ## Sturcture of the tag filter section
-You may copy your customized code using `tag-filter` sheet (column E) in the [Google spreedsheet template](https://bit.ly/mybookmark-spreadsheet-template).
+For your ease of convenience, you may refer to the `tag-filter` sheet (column E) in the [Google spreedsheet template](https://bit.ly/mybookmark-spreadsheet-template).

 ```html
 <div class="tagarea_ind">